 Sustainable Infrastructure Fellowship Program

-Bridging the infrastructure gap through capacity building
+Bridging the infrastructure gap through capacity building and shared experiences

 Promoting a mutual understanding between emerging market infrastructure planning public-sector officials and developed market investors.